sghpjuikit/player/README.md

   - song album
   - "cover" or "folder"

-### configurability
+### Configurability

   All settings and entire user interface layout serialize into a human readable and editable files.
 These can be edited, backed up or switched between applications.

-### extensibility & modularity
+### Modularity

   Most of the functionalitiess are implemented as widgets, that can be loaded, closed, moved and configured separately.
 Multiple instances of the same widget can run at once in windows, layouts or popups.
 New widgets can be added as plugins.
   Some of the existing widgets are:
 - Playback & Mini - controls for playback, like seeking.
 Supports chapters.
 - FileInfo - shows cover and information about song (e.g. playing).
 Allows cover download on drag&drop.